What are the academic requirements for the School of Radiologic Technology?

 What are the school hours?

 The programs are offered 40 hours per week, Monday through Friday.
-Most hours are from 8 a.m. to 4 p.m.; however, in the Radiologic Technology program, there is an evening clinical rotation every other month from 4 p.m. - 10 p.m. and several weekend clinical rotations from 9 a.m. to 7 p.m.
-Each clinical rotation in the Radiologic Technology program is one week in length.
+Most hours are from 8 a.m. to 4 p.m.; however, in the Radiologic Technology program, there is an evening clinical rotation every other month from 4 p.m. – 10 p.m. and several weekend clinical rotations from 9 a.m. to 7 p.m.
+Each clinical rotation in the Radiologic Technology program is one – two weeks in length.

 How long are the programs?